-- Control lever (L): Operates boom and upperstructure swing. - Control lever (R): Operates arm and bucket. - Boom swing pedal: Operates boom swing. - Blade lever: Operates blade.
+- · Control lever (L): Operates boom and upperstructure swing. - Control lever (R): Operates arm and bucket. - · Boom swing pedal: Operates boom swing. - Blade lever: Operates blade.

-The relationships between the operation of the control levers, the boom swing pedal and the movement of the implement are shown in the illustrations on the right.
+The relation between the operation of the levers and the boom swing pedal, and the movement of the implement are shown in the illustrations on the right.

-On releasing the control levers and the boom swing pedal, they will return to their neutral positions and the implement will stop moving.
+On releasing the levers and the boom swing pedal, they return to the neutral position and the implement will stop as they are.